The Enduring Value of Stamina in Military Operations

 Practical Training Tips for Building Endurance Safely

-• Practice tactical breathing under effort: Inhaling for four counts, holding for four, exhaling for four, and holding for four (box breathing) during and after effort helps regulate heart rate and Calm the nervous system.
-This can be practiced during recovery intervals in training.
+• Practice tactical breathing under effort: Inhaling for four counts, holding for four, exhaling for four, and holding for four (box breathing) during and after effort helps regulate heart rate and calm the nervous system.
+This can be practiced during recovery intervals in training and has been used by Navy SEALs to maintain composure in high-stress situations.

 Integrating Endurance into Unit Training Cycles